Distortion in Isobaric Woofer Systems.

 forces acting on each driver must also be identical.
 If it can be shown that these two conditions are mutually

-the forces acting on the drivers.
+forces acting on the drivers.
 The figure below shows these forces.
-Fd1 is the force generated by the
+Fd1 is the force generated by the suspension

-suspension and motor of driver 1.
+and motor of driver 1.
 Fd2 is the force from the suspension and motor of driver 2.
-K1 and K2 are
+K1 and K2 are spring constants

 positions of the respective drivers relative to their rest positions.
 K1 and K2 are taken to be finite.
 If the drivers